It was September 2019 and Jason Robins, CEO of DraftKings, was weighing his options:

 If you get a red hot deal like the Draft Kings (DKNG) announcement, set a 10% trailing stop and ride it as far as it goes.

+When prices hit your stop, move on.
+This is not long-term investing.
 It is a businesslike approach to exploiting a hot trend that won’t probably be around for a long time.

 Redeeming your interest in the trust in an unloved deal should keep you right around breakeven on the bad ones.